blackfox113/censorshipbypassguide/docs/server/VPN.md

-# VPN Servers
+VPN Servers

-In many cases, a VPN server is sufficient for bypassing censorship.
-While VPN servers can be easily blocked, using a stealth VPN, such as OpenVPN over TCP port 443, can help you avoid detection.
-This setup is particularly effective in school or office environments.
+In most cases, a VPN server is sufficient to bypass censorship.
+Since VPN servers are easily blocked, using a stealth VPN like OpenVPN over TCP port 443 will make it harder for them to detect.
+Actually, this works quite well at schools or offices.

-Proton VPN is a solid choice, as it is the only free VPN service that has no data cap or bandwidth limit and supports both WireGuard and OpenVPN protocols.
-Building your own VPN server is generally not recommended, as it can be complex and carries certain risks.
+The good thing about Proton VPN is that it stands out because it doesn't have a data cap or bandwidth limit, and it uses both WireGuard and OpenVPN protocols.
+Generally, building your VPN server is not advisable, as in addition to its complexity, doing so introduces some level of risks.

-If Proton VPN or other providers don’t work for you, consider alternative methods.
+If Proton VPN or other providers are not effective for you, then consider methods that are alternative options.